avaje/avaje-record-builder/README.md

 [![Maven Central : avaje-record-builder](https://maven-badges.herokuapp.com/maven-central/io.avaje/avaje-record-builder/badge.svg)](https://maven-badges.herokuapp.com/maven-central/io.avaje/avaje-record-builder)
 [![Discord](https://img.shields.io/discord/1074074312421683250?color=%237289da&label=discord)](https://discord.gg/Qcqf9R27BR)
 # avaje-record-builder
-Uses Annotation processing to automatically adds `META-INF/services` entries for classes
+Uses Annotation processing to generate builders for records.

+## Distinguishing features
+- By default Collection/Optional Types will not be null (an empty collection/optional will be provided)
+- can choose the default value of a record component in the generated builder
+- Copies nullability annotations to the generated setters to aid in static analysis

 ## Usage
 ### 1. Add dependency: